RetroPie/RetroPie-Docs/docs/Setting-up-a-PS4-controller.md

 ###This wiki is how I was able to get my ps4 controller to work with my Raspberry Pi 3.
 I am using a Bluetooth dongle due to the freezing issues caused by the on-board Bluetooth.

 ~~First I disabled the on-board Bluetooth.~~

 This is no longer needed due to the Bluetooth fix applied awhile back on 3.7.

     sudo nano /boot/config.txt

 ~~Paste this at the bottom of the config file.~~

+This is no longer needed due to the Bluetooth fix applied awhile back on 3.7.

     #Disables On-Board Bluetooth
     dtoverlay=pi3-disable-bt